nlzer/RoTilities/README.md

 # License

-You can use this software and the code freely, exception if you're taking the entire code from me and putting it into you're repo, I don't really care if you use pieces of code nor portions (50 lines) but grabbing the entire software and putting it elsewhere is not nice and immoral.
+You can use this software and the code freely, exception if you're taking the entire code from me and putting it into you're repo, I don't really care if you use pieces of code nor bits but grabbing the entire software and putting it elsewhere is not nice and immoral.
+And monetizing off of this is ripping people off.

 Read the License file to learn more.